Permanent Magnetic Synchronous Motors

 - They are clean, very fast, and efficient.

-- PMSM typically runs with/without position encoders.
+- PMSM can operate with or without position encoders.

-- Produces low audible noise and EMI.
+- Produce low audible noise and electromagnetic interference (EMI).

 Core Advantages